What is a data strategy?

 There are two main approaches to creating a data strategy for your organization.

-Data defense is a highly centralized, control-oriented approach to data management.
-The data architecture typically includes a single source of truth for every broad data category.
+A highly centralized, control-oriented approach to data management typically includes a single source of truth for every broad data category.
 For example, there is one primary source of revenue, customer, or sales data.
 The data systems gather data from several sources, clean it, and store it in this central repository.
-Data defense thus minimizes downside risk by identifying, standardizing, and governing authoritative data sources to maintain the integrity of the data flowing through the company's internal systems.
+Data defense thus minimizes downstream risk by identifying, standardizing, and governing authoritative data sources to maintain the integrity of the data flowing through the company's internal systems.
 It prioritizes activities, such as the following:

 - Compliance and regulations